christophergandrud/JurisdictionYear/README.md

 - have been given an [IMF country code](http://www.esds.ac.uk/international/support/use- r_guides/imf/ifs.asp).

 The file uses the most recently available data from the [World Bank Development Indicator's website](http://data.worldbank.org/indicator/NY.GDP.PCAP.KN).
-So it will automatically have the most recent list of jurisdictions from **1960 through the year before the current year**.
+So it will automatically have the most recent list of jurisdictions from **1960 through 2011**.

 > Note: this is not a list of independent countries.
 It includes some non-country jurisdictions (ex.
 American Samoa) and it excludes countries that the World Bank does not have GDP per Capita data for (ex.
 Afghanistan 1982-2000).